What are omnichannel experiences? Benefits, trends, and examples

 Omnichannel content is about blending all channels together into one seamless brand experience.
 It’s about allowing the customer to move from one channel to another with ease and without losing any of their information or context.

 So going omnichannel doesn’t mean you have to greet someone on every channel and convince them that you’re everywhere.
-Instead, it’s about meeting your customer where they already are, on whichever channel is most convenient for them and providing them with a consistent experience across those channels.
+Instead, it’s about meeting your customers where they already are, on whichever channel is most convenient for them, and providing them with a consistent experience across those channels.

 What are the benefits of omnichannel?